Finite $3$-connected homogeneous graphs: Introduction

 \end{itemize}

 } \end{definition}

-For $k=1$, each of these four types of symmetries is equivalent to the vertex-transitivity.
-Let $k\geq 2$.
-We first consider the $(G,k)$-homogeneous graphs.
+For $k=1$, each of these two types of symmetries is equivalent to the vertex-transitivity.
+When $k\geq 2$, finite $k$-homogeneous graphs have been classified in a collection of papers.
 For the case where $k=2$, a graph $\Ga$ is $(G, 2)$-homogeneous if and only if $\Ga$ and its complement $\ov\Ga$ are $G$-arc-transitive (namely, $G$ is transitive on the arcs of $\Ga$ and $\ov\Ga$).
 Thus either it is a complete multipartite graph $\K_{m[b]}$, or it is an orbital graph of a primitive permutation group of rank 3.
-Due to the classification of primitive permutation groups of rank 3 given in \cite{Bannai,Kantor,Liebeck-affine,Liebeck-Saxl}, $(G,2)$-homogeneous graphs are in some sense known.
-Notice that, when $k\geq 3$, all the $(G,k)$-homogeneous graphs are explicitly known~(see \cite{Buczak,Cameron-6-transitive,Cameron-3-hom}).
+Due to the classification of primitive permutation groups of rank 3 given in \cite{Bannai,Kantor,Liebeck-affine,Liebeck-Saxl}, $(G, 2)$-homogeneous graphs are in some sense known.
+For the case where $k>2$, all finite $k$-homogeneous graphs are explicitly known.
+Actually, every finite $5$-homogeneous graph is homogeneous (see \cite{Cameron-6-transitive}), and the only finite $4$-homogeneous but not $5$-homogeneous graphs are the Schl$\ddot{{\rm a}}$fly graph and its complement (see \cite{Buczak} or Note added in the proof of \cite{Cameron-6-transitive}).
+A list of finite $3$-homogeneous graphs was given in \cite{Cameron-3-hom}.

-We further observe that $\Ga$ is $(G,2)$-set-homogeneous if and only if $\Ga$ and its complement $\ov\Ga$ are both $G$-vertex-transitive and $G$-edge-transitive (namely, $G$ is transitive on the vertices and edges of $\Ga$ and $\ov\Ga$).
-In \cite{Li-Zhou}, the authors gave a classification of $(G,2)$-set-homogeneous graphs.

-A $G$-vertex-transitive graph $\Ga$ is $(G,2)$-CSH if and only if $\Ga$ is $G$-edge-transitive, and $\Ga$ is $(G,2)$-CH if and only if $\Ga$ is $G$-arc-transitive.
-It is natural to study $k$-CSH graphs for $k\geq3$.
-Moreover, for graphs of girth at least 4, the $3$-connected-homogeneity is equivalent to the $2$-arc-transitivity.
-In \cite{Gray}, the infinite $3$-CSH graphs with more than one end were classified.
-In this paper, we shall study the $(G,3)$-CH graphs.